infinum/frontend-handbook/JavaScript/Styleguide.md

 // really bad
 function handleThings(opts) {
   // No!
 We shouldn't mutate function arguments.
-  // Double bad: if opts is falsy it'll be set to an object which may
+  // Double bad: if opts is falsy, it'll be set to an object which may
   // be what you want but it can introduce subtle bugs. opts = opts || {};
   // ...